laia-cg/scManifoldDynamics/README.md

 - **`Scripts`**
   - Contains the additional scripts to preprocess the original datasets and reproduce Figure 1 of the main manuscript.

+(*) An HTML rendering of each notebook is also provided.

 ## Setup and Dependencies
 All code is written in Julia version 1.6.7.
 To replicate the environment: